 For most consumers, especially those new to cannabis, consuming THC distillate on its own is probably not a good idea.
 The concentration is so high that even the most experienced cannabis users may have a hard time getting the dosage correct.

-THC distillate really shines as an additive to other cannabis products, like gummies and chocolates or vape cartridges, or in order to add THC to something yourself, like homemade edibles, for example.
+THC distillate is useful as a flavorless additive to other cannabis products, like gummies and chocolates or vape cartridges, or in order to add THC to something yourself, like homemade edibles, for example.

 If you’re making your own vape liquids, you can use THC distillate for a custom vape without the typical cannabis smell.
-This method isn’t suggested unless you know exactly what you’re doing, though.
+This method isn’t suggested unless you know exactly what you’re doing.

 THC distillate can also be a great way to make cannabis edibles.
 You can add a small amount to your favorite recipe to get the exact dose of THC you want.
 You can also make a cooking oil with distillate to use in baking.